SilenceVosh/silencevosh.github.io/_posts/2020-12-31-What emotions are evoked in Kiss, Kiss, Bang, Bang.md

 - Mystery: why are all these dead women showing up and who is behind it?

 Overall worth watching next time you're looking for a light adventure.

-<p style="text-align: center;"> * * * </p>

-This was a backup post.
-I'm currently scrambling to wrap up 2020, and I don't want to rush the next blog post.
-Talk in 2021!